tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 {% include random_ad2.html %}

-Describing the schema of complex responses can be one of the more challenging aspects of the OpenAPI spec.
-Although you can define the schema directly in the `requestBody` or `responses` object, you typically don't list it there for two reasons:
+Describing the details of your parameters and describing the schema of complex responses can be the most  challenging aspects of the OpenAPI spec.
+Although you can define the parameters and responses directly in the `parameters` and `responses` objects, you typically don't list them there for two reasons:

-* You might want to re-use parts of the schema in other requests or responses.
-It's common to have the same object, such as `units` or `days`, appear in multiple places in an API.
+* You might want to re-use parts of these definitions in other requests or responses.
+It's common to have the same parameter or response used in multiple places in an API.
 Through the `components` object, OpenAPI allows you to re-use these same definitions in multiple places.
-* You might not want to clutter up your `paths` object with too many request and response details, since the `paths` object is already somewhat complex with several levels of objects.
+* You might not want to clutter up your `paths` object with too many parameter and response details, since the `paths` object is already somewhat complex with several levels of objects.

 Instead of listing the schema for your requests and responses in the `paths` object, for more complex schemas (or for schemas that are re-used in multiple operations or paths), you typically use a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#referenceObject) (referenced with `$ref`) that refers to a specific definition in the [`components` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#componentsObject).
 See [Using $ref](https://swagger.io/docs/specification/using-ref/) for more details on this standard JSON reference property.

-Think of the `components` object like an appendix where the re-usable details are provided.
+Think of the `components` object like a document appendix where the re-usable details are provided.
 If multiple parts of your spec have the same schema, you point each of these references to the same object in your `components` object, and in so doing you single source the content.
 The `components` object can even be [stored in a separate file](http://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-8-splitting-specification-file/) if you have a large API and want to organize the information that way.
 (However, with multiple files, you wouldn't be able to use the online Swagger Editor to validate the content.)

 ## Objects in components